 Two types of indicator systems are used in this study: based on aggregation phenomena and on redox reactions (Scheme 1).
-Overall, five reactions were used, four of which are the oxidation reactions of dyes 1-4 with $H_2O_2$ and one reaction (with dye 1) is based on the aggregation principle of response.
+Overall, five reactions were used, four of which are the oxidation reactions of dyes 1-4 with H_2O_2 and one reaction (with dye 1) is based on the aggregation principle of response.

 For the aggregation-based system, a hydrophobic dye 1 was used (for n-octanol-water, $\log P = 9.7$ for dye 1; for dyes 2-4 $\log P$ values did not exceed 3.2).
 Dye 1 enhances its NIR emission in the presence of anionic analytes and CTAB as a cationic surfactant [19].
 Under these conditions, dye 1 was expected to yield responses to anionic cephalosporins and penicillins but not phenothiazines.
 The general reaction conditions were similar to paper [19]: submicellar CTAB (0.1 mM), pH 7.4, 0.025 g/L dye 1.
-The effect of an analyte on the fluorescence intensity and absorbance of dye 1 is exemplified by cefazolin in Figure 1.
-It can be seen that spectral differences are caused by cefazolin and benzylpenicillin in 0.1-0.2 mM CTAB, which is typical for the aggregational mechanism of 'turn-on' fluorescence in these systems: the anionic analyte forms an association complex with the cationic surfactant, and the hydrophobic dye enters the hydrocarbon domains of the aggregate with a considerable fluorescence enhancement [19].
+The effect of an analyte on the fluorescence intensity and absorbance of dye 1 is exemplified by ccefazolin in Fig. 1.
+It can be seen that spectral differences are caused by ccefazolin and benzylpenicillin in 0.1-0.2 mM CTAB, which is typical for the aggregational mechanism of 'turn-on' fluorescence in these systems [19].

 Figure 1.
-Effects of aggregation: absorbance spectrum change (a) and near-IR fluorescence enhancement (b) of dye 1 in the presence of cefazolin and CTAB; (c): images of the wells with varying concentration of CTAB for three analytes (0.5 mM analyte, 0.1 mM CTAB, 2.5 mg/L dye 1, pH 7.4).
+Effects of aggregation: absorbance spectrum change (a) and near-IR fluorescence enhancement (b) of dye 1 in the presence of cefazolin and CTAB; c: images of the wells with varying concentration of CTAB for 3 analytes (0.5 mM analyte, 0.1 mM CTAB, 2.5 mg/L dye 1, pH 7.4).

 The redox reaction-based systems rely on our results [31] stating that the oxidation of pentamethine indolenine carbocyanine dyes with hydrogen peroxide catalyzed by Cu2+ can be used for the detection of various small molecules (e.g., cephalosporins, penicillins, phenothiazines and sulfanilamides) by their effect on the reaction rate.
 Oxidative destruction of the dye resulted in discoloration and fluorescence waning.
-To obtain diverse responses of analytes in this work, we chose the dyes of different structures (2-4).
-To additionally diversify the effects of analytes, palladium(2+) was used instead of copper(2+) as a catalyst in the oxidation reaction of dye 4.
+To obtain diverse responses of analytes in this work we chose the dyes of different structures (2-4).
+Also, to additionally diversify the effects of analytes, palladium(2+) was used instead of copper(2+) as a catalyst in the oxidation reaction of dye 4.

 Generally, the redox reaction conditions found in paper [31] could be used in the present study.
-The same pH value of 7.4 was used, as it provided an acceptable oxidation rate and diverse effect of the analytes (Figures S2 and S3).
+The same pH value of 7.4 was used, as it provided an acceptable oxidation rate and diverse effect of the analytes (Figs. S2 and S3).
 The concentration conditions were to be selected so as to ensure the reaction rates convenient for the measurement.
-This goal was achieved by using the concentrations of the oxidizer (hydrogen peroxide) and metal ions on the order of 0.1 M and 0.1 mM for most dyes (see Figure S4 for the concentration-signal plots).
+This goal was achieved by using the concentrations of the oxidizer (hydrogen peroxide) and metal ions on the order of 0.1 M and 0.1 mM for most dyes (see Fig. S4 for the concentration-signal plots).

 Surfactants (CTAB and DDS) were added to the redox systems for the following reasons.
-Hydrophobic dyes 1-4 are readily soluble in alcohols and tend to form nanoparticles when introduced into an aqueous medium.
-As we hypothesized in [19], based on the light scattering data, the surfactant can bind with the nanoparticles of the free dye (for CTAB the possible bond type is $n-\pi$ ), which can stabilize the suspension of nanoparticles from sedimentation in the course of the redox reaction.
+The hydrophobic dyes 1-4 are readily soluble in alcohols and tend to form nanoparticles when introduced into an aqueous medium.
+As we hypothesized in [19] based on the light scattering data, the surfactant can bind with the nanoparticles of the free dye (for CTAB the possible bond type is n- π), which can stabilize the suspension of nanoparticles from sedimentation in the course of the redox reaction.
 In this regard, a submicellar concentration of CTAB or DDS (~0.1 CMC) was added to the reaction mixture.